surniaulula/wpsso-rrssb/readme.txt

 = 1.6.0 =

 (2018/02/24) Refactored the WpssoRrssb min_version_notice() method to use PHP's trigger_error() and include a notice to refresh plugin update information.

-= 1.5.5 =

-(2018/02/17) Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.